 Panzanella is traditionally made with bread that’s gone stale.
 Instead of feeding it to the ducks or making another bread pudding, panzanella is a surprisingly summery way to revive that bread for one more go.
 And with tomato season just around the corner, this dish transports me back to those Italian summer nights.

-Although panzanella is typically made with more bread that anything else, I found that adding Earthbound Farm Organic Kale Italia transforms the dish into a light and crispy yet filling salad.
+Although panzanella is typically made with more bread that anything else, I found that adding kale transforms the dish into a light and crispy yet filling salad.
 The mix of baby greens give a soft bite to break up the density of the bread and create a lighter take on an ordinarily carb-heavy dish.
 Not that there’s anything wrong with carbs (we did find a way to eat stale bread, after all).
+Here’s how to make this easy recipe:

 - 1 loaf of 2-day-old bread tip: slicing the bread helps it dry out faster